jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 10 - GPS.md

 ## Triangulating Position

 Mathematically speaking, four satellite ranges are needed to determine exact positioning, given perfect timing.
-This is not currently achievable
+This is not achievable with current technology, so more are needed.

+If the receiver's clocks were perfect, all satellite ranges would intersect at a single point (the position).
+We require the fourth range to act as a cross-check (which does *not* intersect with the first three).
+With imperfect clocks, this doesn't work - This extra measurement is used to 'cure' the timing offset.